pmuldoon86/CV/README.md

 - While working as a freelance musician in the UK, saved enough money to fund my Makers Academy course and living costs

 #### Intelligent approach to problem-solving
+Part of becoming a professional violinist is learning to practice effectively: that is, to understand and solve problems, whether it be a technical, performance anxiety issue, or anything else.
+Some of the resources/methods I use can transform to coding:
+- [The Bulletproof Musician](http://www.bulletproofmusician.com/blog/), a blog dedicated to evidence-based methods of intelligent practice
+- Mental practice: being able to play a complicated 12-minute solo violin piece in my head has enabled me to
+ * Understand both large and small-scale structures at the same time
+ * Improve focus
+- Pattern recognition: music, like code, is built on blocks of patterns.
+I have been trained to spot and execute patterns at lightning speed (essentially, any piece of music put in front of me I should be able to play perfectly the second time around)
+- Understanding input/output: when looking at a piece of music, I have been trained to "hear" it in my head and so spot problems before I play it with my instrument; similarly, when coding I should be able to see the code and follow its logical consequences in my head before I run the program

 #### Wide range of interests[FIND BETTER WORD]
+One of the reasons I decided to become a programmer was that I could work in a wide variety of fields.
+I read widely in many fields, including
+- Space exploration
+- Neurology
+- Mindfulness meditation
+- Behavioural science
+- History

 #### Writing